-I’m a mobile learning specialist, with a particular focus on Africa.
+I’m a mobile learning specialist, with particular experience in Africa.
 Mobile learning, mobiles for development, digital media and participatory culture interest me.
-Currently I’m based in Paris as a programme specialist at UNESCO.
+Currently I’m based in Paris as a Senior Project Officer in mobile learning at UNESCO.

 Previously I was the Mobile Impact Evangelist for the mLab Southern Africa, an infoDev funded initiative to support to incubate mobile apps and content services development in the region, the fellow for 21st century learning at the Shuttleworth Foundation, and a fellow of the Reuters Digital Vision Program at Stanford University.
 To see what I’ve been up to, over the last few years read 2010: A year in review and 2009: A year in review.

 My big idea: mobile devices, games and digital media are the future of Africa’s development

 My mantra: “Use the ICTs in the hands of people to enable their participation”